 - clarification of the applicable date for the valuation of land to vest as reserves; and

 - clarification of the proportion of land value available as a credit towards reserve development contributions.

 View the Development Contributions Policy [PDF, 8401 KB].

 Change to the Rate Remissions Policy including Māori Freehold Land

 This policy sets out the remissions available from payment of some rates for certain parties, or in certain circumstances.
 The policy has been amended to include an additional remission.

 Remission on rating units as a result of a pandemic or other similar event

-This change will provide authority for the Group Manager Organisational Performance to develop a temporary rates penalty remission policy in response to a pandemic or other similar event affecting rating units in the Selwyn District.
+This change provides authority for the Group Manager Organisational Performance to develop a temporary rates penalty remission policy in response to a pandemic or other similar event affecting rating units in the Selwyn District.
 The nature of the penalty remission will depend on the nature and extent of the event.
-The reason for the proposed delegation to the Group Manager Organisational Performance is to allow for a quick response at a time when normal Council business practice may be either too slow or disrupted.
+The reason for the delegation to the Group Manager Organisational Performance is to allow for a quick response at a time when normal Council business practice may be either too slow or disrupted.
 The remission is limited to penalties and any broader rates remission would require the usual Council and consultation process.

-Proposed Rates Postponement Policy
+Rates Postponement Policy

-This policy will allow ratepayers (usually those aged over 65) to postpone paying their rates by placing a charge over their property.
+This policy allows ratepayers (usually those aged over 65) to postpone paying their rates by placing a charge over their property.
 This is similar to a reverse mortgage.
 The rates will usually be paid when the ratepayer ceases to be the owner of the rating unit.
 The policy has specific eligibility criteria and is designed so that it does not place additional costs on other ratepayers.
-The advantage of the proposed policy is that it provides an option to some ratepayers that may otherwise struggle to pay their rates.
+The advantage of the policy is that it provides an option to some ratepayers that may otherwise struggle to pay their rates.
 It is however a big decision to take and the policy therefore requires an applicant to obtain independent advice from an appropriately qualified and trained person before entering into a rates postponement.